Best AI Medical Scribe Australia 2026:

 Dragon has a loyal user base among specialists who have used it for years, and its direct integration into PMS text boxes is genuinely useful.
 For specialists whose primary need is dictating directly into a letter template, Dragon is familiar and reliable.

 The key limitations are structural rather than situational.
 Dragon requires doctors to dictate punctuation verbally, does not apply clinical reasoning or hierarchy to its outputs, and generates no documentation automatically.
 It captures what is said literally, without restructuring, summarising, or flagging relevant information.
-There are no anti-hallucination checks because there is no generation; the output is verbatim transcription only.
+There are no anti-hallucination checks because there is no generation; the output is a verbatim transcription only.

 For specialist clinics that want structured letters, referrals, or operation reports generated from a consult recording, Dragon does not fulfill that need.